What is Doodle?

 - Different Viewing Options: The image shown above is the table view, which allows your participants to see which dates and times are popular.
 There’s also an option to look at the schedule on a calendar view, shown below.
 The calendar view is helpful if you have loaded your own calendar to Doodle for comparison.

 For smaller or internal meetings, email is the way to go.
 But if you are putting together a larger event, like a cookout to thank your volunteers, then a social media platform might be a better choice.
-By posting the Doodle poll link on Facebook or Twitter, you can simultaneously advertise your event and find a good day for it.
+By posting the Doodle poll link on Facebook or Twitter (you can do so without signing up for an account), you can simultaneously advertise your event and find a good day for it.

 This is a guest post by Michelle Lindblom, a former Communications Associate at Wired Impact.
 Michelle has just finished her B.A. in Philosophy-Neuroscience-Psychology and English Literature at Washington University in St. Louis and she's looking forward to a career of combining the powers of language with an understanding of the mind.